digitalbazaar/bedrock/FEATURES.md

 the interface is elegant, responsive, and works across a variety of mobile, tablet, and desktop devices.

-### Extensible HTML5/CSS3 Templating System
+### Extensible HTML/CSS Templating System

-A front-end HTML5 templating system is provided that supports dynamic views and compiled view caching.
+A front-end HTML templating system is provided that supports dynamic views and compiled view caching.
 The static or dynamic pages of a site is able to be overridden, allowing for the core web server framework to provide basic pages while the product pages override certain